 Will I know my final grade before I opt into the Elective Grade System?

-No. Most final grades will be posted after the deadline to opt into the Elective Grade System.
+No. Final grades will be posted after the deadline to opt into the Elective Grade System.

 How long will I have to opt for this grading scheme?